ICHEC/qpcc-tm/_sources/material/cards-07.md

   render_markdown_format: myst
 ---

-# 7: Hardwares for Quantum Computing
+# 7: Building a Quantum Computer

 ```{admonition} Lecture 7
 The flash card below is part of the discussion in the tutorial session of lecture 7.